slee713/restful-kickstarter-challenge/README.md

-# RESTFUL challenge
+# Discussion Questions: RESTful Challenge

-### Kickstarter
+## Kickstarter

 Welcome to Kickstarter.
 Assume we have a model called `Project` that inherits from `ActiveRecord::Base`, a corresponding table called `projects`, and a controller called `ProjectsController` that inherits from `ApplicationController`

 For each of the following descriptions, write out the corresponding: